thecarp/dactyl-keyboard/doc/tutorial-1c.md

 ## Summary

-In this tutorial, we have learned:
+In this part of the tutorial, we have learned:

 * How to include a rear housing.
 * How to include an MCU.